RNFcraft/Synthetic-Life/ARCHITECTURE.md

 Rendering is intentionally not part of cognition or physics.

-The current Python `RenderSnapshot` is a proof surface.
-The planned post-world-completion renderer is:
+The observer path is implemented as:

 ```text
 C++ WorldRuntime